johnson-ying/machine-learning-practice/nlp_pt_2/README.md

 NLP with deep learning

-* note: many codes are unrefined (particularly in word2vec and GloVe), and unoptimized when it comes to training. goal was just to learn about and practice implementing diff techniques.
-At the moment, don't recommend using any of this for actual applications.
+* note 1: word2vec section is unrefined and unoptimized when it comes to training. goal was just to practice implementation.
+* note 2: word2vec and GloVe only implemented in numpy.

 **Focus:**
 - Markov models extended to neural nets
-- word2vec
 - continuous bag of words
 - skip-gram + word2vec
 - GloVe
 - various RNN architectures for NLP usage
+- HMM for NLP usage (where hidden states are known, so no training is simply counting states and no expectation-maximization)